cheerbotme/webmonetization/README.md

 Modify this repo's `wpa_supplicant.conf` with your wifi's information.

+Modify this repo's `cheerbot/index.html` with your [payment pointer](https://esse-dev.github.io/a-web-monetization-story/).

 Follow the instructions here to flash a Raspberry Pi OS on a SD card:

 * `https://www.raspberrypi.com/documentation/computers/getting-started.html#using-raspberry-pi-imager`